system76/docs/_articles/pop-20.10-upgrade-help.md

 ---
 layout: article
-title: Fix Pop!_OS 20.10 Incomplete Upgrade
+title: Pop!_OS 20.10 Incomplete Upgrade
 description: >
   What to do if you get an FStab error or if your upgrade is incomplete.
 keywords: